 Recent Deaths Signal End of Generation of Jurists

-Lycoming County practitioners who have appeared in federal court, particularly in the Middle District of Pennsylvania, will have been saddened by the recent loss of three stalwarts of the bench.
+Lycoming County practitioners who have appeared in federal court, particularly in the Middle District of Pennsylvania, will have been saddened by the recent loss of four stalwarts of the bench.

 Most recently U.S. District Court Senior Judge Edwin M. Kosik died on June 13, 2019, at the age of 94.
 Although Judge Kosik generally presided in Scranton, he would also hear cases in Williamsport and was assigned to cases handled by Williamsport attorneys.
 Judge Kosik was nominated by President Reagan to the U.S. District Court for the Middle District of Pennsylvania on May 14, 1986, and was confirmed by the U.S. Senate on June 13, 1986.
 He served until his retirement in 2017

 On May 19, 2019, Senior Judge William W. Caldwell II died.
 Judge Caldwell primarily heard cases in Harrisburg, although, as with other judges in the Middle District, he would occasionally appear in Williamsport.
 On February 19, 1982, President Ronald Reagan nominated Judge Caldwell to a seat on the United States District Court for the Middle District of Pennsylvania.
 He was confirmed by the United States Senate on March 18, 1982.
 Judge Caldwell assumed senior status in May 1994, and continued to hear cases until his retirement in February 2018.
 He was 93 years old at the time of his death.